cperezep/flexbook/README.md

 ```
 * z-index only works if you set the position.
 * When an element is inline then use display: inline-block in order to use padding.
+* CSS variables don't work in media queries.
+Use Sass variables.